tyleratredspace/its/README.md

 Where:
 * format -- indicates that ITS should perform a format transform
 * ext -- the requested output type.
 Can only be `jpg`, `png` or `webp`
 * quality -- *optional*, allows user to specify the quality that they would like the output image to have.
-Currently, this parameter only works with `png` and `jpg` outputs.
+Currently, this parameter only works with the `jpg` format.
 Accepts a multiple 10 up to 100.

 Example